HackerManOSU/TellTail/living document.md

 * Interface Mechanism: Method invocation or message passing with asynchronous handling.
 * Data Format: The AI model expects the preprocessed image as an input tensor.

-3. AI Model to API Request: The model identifies whether the image contains a dog or cat and triggers the appropriate API request (if internet is available).
+3. AI Model to API Request: The model identifies whether the image contains a dog or cat and triggers the appropriate API request (if an internet connection is available).
 * Interface Mechanism: Internal message bus or direct API call.
 * Data Exchange: The model provides a JSON object containing the detected breed.